-This post is sponsored by the Idaho Potato Commission in conjunction with a social media campaign through Sunday Supper LLC.
+This post for Crispy Potatoes and Shrimp is sponsored by the Idaho Potato Commission in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are those of the individual bloggers.

 I just love food challenges like this.
 It makes me think of being on a Food Network show.
 What poutine recipe would you make?
 You can use any type of Idaho® potato except French fries.
 My fellow Sunday Supper members have come up with some fantastic ideas, too.
 I cannot forget to tell you about a truly exciting part.
 There is a contest!
 Help us celebrate National Sunday Supper Month by entering the Idaho® Potato Let’s Poutine contest.
 Prizes include $500, $200 and $100, plus a ticket for each winner to the Food Wine Conference 2016 in Orlando, FL.
 All the rules and conditions for entry can be found on our Sunday Supper Movement website here.